 Additionally, if you have the opposite problem with blood sugar that is too high and you are prone to binging after fasting, you may worsen your insulin resistance by overeating.
 This too is inflammatory.

-However, if your blood sugar and adrenal function are stable, intermittent fasting may be help you manage your Hashimoto’s low thyroid.
+However, if your blood sugar and adrenal function are stable, intermittent fasting may help you manage your Hashimoto’s low thyroid.